15 Tribes With Surprising Bridal Traditions In Africa

 #14.
 Amhara (Ethiopia)

 The bridal traditions among the Amhara people are mostly negotiated by the bride’s and groom’s families.
 After the negotiations are complete, a civil ceremony is then conducted to seal the marriage.
-A hall is intricately decorated to hold the guests during the wedding.
-The guests are then served traditional cuisines and beverages.
+A hall is intricately decorated to host the guests during the wedding.
+The guests are served traditional cuisines and beverages.

 Habesha attires are mostly worn during Amhara weddings.
 For instance, the bride wears a glamorous white gown embellished with red or golden trimmings.
 The gowns can also be decorated with black, bright blue, and dark green shiny trimmings.

 Sharing is the spirit of all wedding ceremonies, and it is no different among the Igbo people.
 However, the sharing of a kola nut is one of the bridal traditions that make Igbo weddings unique.
 Despite the small size of the nut, it is symbolically shared among those attending the wedding after prayers by a selected few.

 ALSO READ: DISCUSSION: Should Bride Price Be Abolished?

 Among most West African communities, kola nuts signify healing and prosperity.
 It also acts as a constant reminder of the couple’s commitment to each other.

 The numerous bridal traditions in Africa add to the continent’s cultural diversity.
 Interestingly, in Africa, marriage was encouraged mainly for prosperity and multiplication.
 Love and companionship were not necessarily valid reasons for marriage.

 However, some of these bridal traditions have been eroded by religion.
 Also, as more Africans travel overseas to acquire better Western educations, they are beginning to reject some of these bridal traditions and opt for a simple wedding.
 Did we miss the marriage tradition in your tribe?
 Feel free to share it with us using the comment option below.